iriusrisk/startleft/README.md

 Note: with `threatmodel` or `run` commands it is mandatory to include the IriusRisk API token and IriusRisk URL via environment variables or as command-line arguments, as shown in [Command Line Client](#command-line-client).
 ### ELB with a WAF

-This example can be run in the same way, but this Cloudformation also includes a WAF and dataflow.
+This example can be run in the same way, but this Cloudformation also includes a WAF.

-Parsing the Cloudformation template file.
+Parsing the Cloudformation template file:

 ```
 startleft parse --type cloudformation --otm elb-with-waf.otm --name "CFT ELB With Waf" --id "cft-elb-with-waf" elb-with-waf.json
 ```

-Uploading OTM file to IriusRisk.
+Uploading OTM file to IriusRisk:

 ```
 startleft threatmodel --recreate elb-with-waf.otm
 ```

-Or both commands in one step.
+Or both commands in one step:

 ```
 startleft run --type cloudformation --otm elb-with-waf.otm --name "CFT ELB With Waf" --id "cft-elb-with-waf" --recreate elb-with-waf.json